Middlebury Institute of International Studies at Monterey

 Knowledge, Skills and Abilities:

-Superior written and oral English language communication skills.
-A foreign language would be advantageous.
+• Superior written and oral English language communication skills.

-Excellent organizational and project management skills, with an ability to work under tight and frequent deadlines, and coordinate project stakeholders towards agreed objectives.
+• Excellent organizational skills, with an ability to work under tight and frequent deadlines, and coordinate project stakeholders towards agreed objectives.
+The ideal candidate will have some interest in managing and coordinating projects as well.

-Demonstrated ability to compile and manage budgets, and produce clear expenditure reports.
+• Demonstrated ability to interpret budgets and produce clear expenditure reports is a plus.

 Open Until Filled: Yes